TDM·AI Protocol

 Abstract

-This protocol utilises the International Standard Content Code (ISCC), a published ISO standard for the content-derived identification of digital media content (ISO 24138:2024) and verifiable Creator Credentials, based on W3C recommendation for cryptographically verifiable credentials, to ensure verifiable and machine-readable declarations that include proper attribution of claims.
-The protocol also supports time-stamping of this statement.
+The TDM·AI protocol utilises the International Standard Content Code (ISCC ISO 24138:2024), a new ISO standard for the identification of digital media content (ISO 24138:2024) and Creator Credentials, based on W3C recommendation for cryptographically verifiable credentials, to ensure that verifiable and machine-readable declarations include proper attribution of preferences and claims to the legitimate rightsholders.
+Although the protocol has its origins in the European DSM Directive on Copyright 2019/790, Article 4, it may in many cases also be applicable to content published by rightsholders outside the EU.

 Motivation

-• Provide clarity and simplicity for rightsholders to declare their TDM reservation with regards to AI training,
+• Provide a clear and simple way for rightsholders to declare their rightsholder preferences with regards to training models of generative AI;

-• Ensure that AI providers and other stakeholders can easily understand and respect these declarations.
+• Ensure that AI providers and other stakeholders can easily read, understand and respect rightsholder preferences by machine technology.

 Last updated